Emma: "Ready for liftoff! Tiger Cub is secure in the crate, over ..." Andrea: "Roger, ready to add hot air ... rescue on the way! ... over and out."

 Bag 3 parts: New Transparent Blue Opal curved wall panels (for waterfall).
 The reddish-brown inverted 1x4x1 bow (slope) is new for 2020 and only otherwise in a Disney set.

 Here is one Transparent Blue Opal wall panel next to a 1x1 round tile -- plus regular azure sloped bow brick for reference.
 Summer play cubes will probably have this color as the front half.

-Bag 3's inner bag of parts: New coral 5-petal flowers, and lots of other great parts!
+Bag 3's inner bag of parts: New coral and bright yellow 5-petal flowers, and lots of other great parts!

 Azure Technic beams are connected and installed to be the flowing water that the underside black turning mechanism will "bump" for movement.

 Now you can see the waterfall better, the satin blue is nice -- plus a gecko or salamander.

 Everything bag 3 parts build, plus spares.
 The jungle vines with palm leaves are nice -- and the move around easily.
 We placed the yellow "jungle tree) frog, bird (seems to be Andrea's parrot Pepper), and one White Tiger Cub precariously on a broken branch sticking out over the waterfall ...

 The smaller vine on the left is what you turn for the branch to make the tiger tumble.
 Landing on the waterfall current -- it needs rescuing -- or else fall onto the rocks below!

 Below that vine is the Technic tube you turn to have the water simulate flowing.
 The black knobs of that mechanism make the back of the beam section move up and down.